LukeMotti/GITHUB_GETTING_STARTED/README.md

 ## GitHub Guides
 The [GitHub guides](https://guides.github.com) provides good tutorials for Git and GitHub.
-You can read them in the order of appearance but here are some highlights.
+You can read them in the order of appearance but here are three highlights.

 ### GitHub Handbook
 The [GitHub Handbook](https://guides.github.com/introduction/git-handbook/) explains the Git